-What’s for certain?
+What’s for sure?
 I’m always in good company.
 I know that the people who get me will join and not judge me for my moments of humanness.
-I don’t have to be afraid of being seen or invisible for that matter.
+I don’t have to be afraid of being seen or invisible, for that matter.
 These are the people where there is no fear of feeling like a complete moron.
-Zero fear.
-That’s pretty incredible.
 My good fortune is to have gathered a lively array of these folks nationwide who fill me up no matter what mood I’m in.

 Tell me with whom you associate,